Frequently Asked Questions

 How can consumers verify HIES accreditation?

-Consumers can verify HIES accreditation by visiting the official HIES website, where they can search for accredited installers using their unique registration number or company name.
+Consumers can verify HIES accreditation by visiting the official HIES website, where they can search for accredited installers by entering the company name or location.
+This ensures that the installer meets the necessary standards for consumer protection in the home energy market.

 What disputes can HIES help resolve?

-HIES helps resolve disputes related to the installation of renewable energy and home energy efficiency products, including issues with accredited installers, service quality, and adherence to consumer protection standards.
+HIES can help resolve disputes related to the installation and performance of renewable energy and home efficiency products.
+This includes issues with accredited installers regarding workmanship, compliance with standards, and service agreements, ensuring consumer rights are protected.

 What are the penalties for non-compliance with HIES?

-The penalties for non-compliance with HIES can include financial penalties, loss of accreditation, and potential legal action against installers.
-These measures ensure adherence to standards and protect consumers in the home energy market.
+The penalties for non-compliance with HIES include potential financial penalties, loss of accreditation, and legal repercussions.
+Installers failing to adhere to HIES standards may face disciplinary actions that can impact their ability to operate within the home energy market.

 How does HIES promote fair energy practices?